-Similarly to the 2005 baseline, the 2017 re-inventory found that electricity and natural gas use were the largest energy sources in the City of Grass Valley built environment.
-In 2017, the City's community wide residential utility-supplied electricity consumption decreased 2%, and residential natural gas use decreased 6% from the 2005 baseline.
-Non-residential utility-supplied electricity use decreased 2%, and non-residential natural gas use increased 20%.
-As an additional point of insight, electricity used by potable water and wastewater services provided for City residents and businesses by the City and NID was again analyzed separately from non-residential energy.
-In 2017, the City's water and wastewater services used electricity supplied by PG&E, supplemented by electricity generated by photovoltaic solar panels, resulting in reduced utility-supplied electricity.
-Potable water services used on-site solar panels and wastewater services used off-site solar panels.
-This resulted in a 48% decrease in wastewater services' PG&E supplied electricity use and a 57% decrease in potable water services' PG&E supplied electricity use.
-These changes in energy consumption illustrate the progress that has already been made toward achieving the 2035 energy reduction goals in this plan.
+Similarly to the 2005 baseline, the 2017 re-inventory found that electricity and natural gas consumption were the largest energy sources in the unincorporated Nevada County built environment.
+In 2017, the County's community wide residential electricity consumption totaled 281,540,590 kWh and residential natural gas consumption totaled 2,399,588 therms.
+This represents a 0.3% increase in residential electricity use and a 7% decrease in residential natural gas use.
+Additionally, in that year, non-residential electricity - excluding County operations, wastewater, and potable water energy use - totaled 53,012,350 kWh and non-residential natural gas use totaled 418,545 therms.
+This represents an 11% decrease in nonresidential electricity use and a 36% decrease in non-residential natural gas use.
+The County's facilities accounted for 3,500,757 kWh of electricity use and 125,499 therms of natural gas use in buildings and 152,395 kWh of electricity for public lighting in 2017.
+This is a decrease of 31% in electricity use and a decrease of 36% in natural gas use in County facilities and a decrease of 11% in public lighting electricity use from the 2005 baseline.
+As an additional point of insight, electricity used by potable water and wastewater services provided for County residents and businesses by the County and NID was again analyzed separately from non-residential energy.
+In 2017, the County's wastewater services used 3,698,605 kWh of electricity and potable water services used 2,141,278 kWh of electricity.
+This represents a 79% increase in wastewater services' electricity use and an 11% decrease in potable water services' electricity use.
+These changes in energy consumption illustrate the progress that has already been made towards achieving the 2035 energy reduction goals in this report as well as opportunities for additional energy savings.